 Belgian endives are helpful in the following cases:

-Gallbladder disorders – Due to the presence of calculi or interference of its correct drainage.
+Gallbladder disorders – Due to calculi or interference of its correct drainage.
 The valuable action of the bitter elements in the Belgian endive and its fundamental lack of fat makes it very easy to digest.

 Experiments with laboratory animals show that Belgian endive extracts slow glucose absorption in the small intestine.
 Therefore, people with diabetes who eat endives and other foods do not experience sudden increases in blood glucose levels.